StephenVinouze/KinApp/README.md

 }
 ```

+## Configuring your InApp Purchase

+Before integrating this library to manage your IAP, you probably must have already configured your application to integrate some products that you want your end users to buy.
+Understanding how this is done is rather well documented, but can be quite confusing as to how it really works.
+In addition to this library, I have documented the complete workflow to properly configure your IAP step by step.
+This document is attached to this project [here](INAPP_SETUP.md)

 ## Getting started

 In your *AndroidManifest.xml* file, add the following line if your manifest merger is disabled :